 Interestingly, the folks at Idea Rocket actually created an ROI Calculator for businesses considering using their video production services.
 Just plug in your profit margin, sales totals and other pieces of information to find out if a premium explainer video is a solid investment.

-2. Do It Yourself (DIY) Costs
+2. Do It Yourself (DIY) Marketing video production Costs

 As previously mentioned, vlogging is a fantastic way to both build brand awareness and increase organic search traffic.
 The two biggest misconceptions about video are that a good video takes weeks to create and is too expensive to produce.